 Now, let's look at today and into the future.

-The closest habitable planets are centuries away at current space travel speeds.
-It is doubtful that we will ever be able to store humans for centuries or breed them along the way, but it is likely that, soon, we will be able to sequence them, building them from genetic code.
+We will require a target planet - a body in the Goldilocks Zone, close enough to reach in a reasonable amount of time.
+What's reasonable?
+That depends on technology.
+Still, the hurdles for that technology are tremendous.
+The closest habitable planets are centuries away It is doubtful that we will ever be able to store humans for centuries or breed them along the way, but it is likely that, soon, we will be able to grow them, building them.
+The protection of genetic material from cosmic forces is another concern. s may be the most difficult task.

-The machinery and the power needed to accomplish this may be the most difficult task.
 We're a civilization that builds throw-away machines and technology, not things that will last centuries.

 Here's my scenario.